 Sudden, intense attacks of pain, swelling, and tenderness in your ankle may be a warning sign of gout.
 These abrupt attacks often occur at night.
 Other common symptoms of ankle gout include:

-First, Dr. Reinkraut, Dr. Suh, Danny Gomez, DPM; and Edward Costa, DPM performs a physical exam and asks about your medical history to determine the cause of your ankle pain.
+First, Dr. Reinkraut, Dr. Suh, Danny Gomez, DPM, FACFAS; and Edward Costa, DPM performs a physical exam and asks about your medical history to determine the cause of your ankle pain.